rjar2020/my-bookshelf/2021/readme.md

 10. ["Monolith to Microservices" by Sam Newman - 2019]
 11. ["Managing Humans: Biting and Humorous Tales of a Software Engineering Manager" by Michael Lopp (3rd edition) - 2016]
 12. ["Resilient Management" by Lara Hogan - 2019]
+13. ["Become an Effective Software Engineering Manager" by Dr. James Stanier - 2020]

 # Periodic Publications
 1. ["Reliability" By Increment, published by Stripe - Issue 16, February, 2021]